-Politicians decided to "reboot a troubled regional economy through an infusion of activity from the growth region of the Asia-Pacific," UBC geographer David Ley says in a peer reviewed paper published in The International Journal of Housing Policy.
+Politicians decided to "reboot a troubled regional economy through an infusion of activity from the growth region of the Asia Pacific," UBC geographer David Ley says in a peer-reviewed paper published in The International Journal of Housing Policy.

-Largely as a result of governments' efforts to attract wealthy immigrants and investment from East Asia, "house prices have risen rapidly and the detached housing market is now unaffordable to most Vancouver residents," Ley writes.
+Largely as a result of governments' efforts to attract wealthy immigrants and investment from East Asia, "house prices have risen rapidly and the detached housing market is now unaffordable to most Vancouver residents," writes Ley.

-Given that federal, provincial and municipal governments have shown a "minimal response" to Metro residents' housing difficulties, Ley says most politicians have accepted that astronomical prices and mortgage debt are just the "collateral damage" from expanding B.C.'s economy.
-One of the federal government's key policy tools for attracting Asia-Pacific money to Metro Vancouver real estate was the business-immigration program, says Ley, a leading expert on how cities are changing because of high immigration.
+Given that federal, provincial and municipal governments have shown a "minimal response" to Metro residents' housing difficulties, Ley concludes most politicians have accepted that astronomical prices and mortgage debt are just the "collateral damage" from expanding the B.C. economy.

+One of the federal government's key policy tools for attracting Asia-Pacific money to Metro Vancouver real estate was the business-immigration program, says Ley, a leading expert on how the world's "gateway" cities are changing because of high in-migration.

-The program, which gave preferential treatment to wealthy migrants, proved extremely popular in Hong Kong and Taiwan in the 1980s and 1990s and in mainland China since 2000.
+The program, which gave preferential treatment to wealthy migrants, proved extremely popular in Hong Kong and Taiwan in the 1980s and 1990s and in Mainland China since 2000.

-More than four out of five of the affluent people who took advantage of Canada's business-immigrant program have arrived from mainland China, Hong Kong and Taiwan, Ley found.
+More than four out of five of the affluent people who took advantage of Canada's business-immigrant program have arrived from Mainland China, Hong Kong and Taiwan, Ley found.

-And roughly 200,000 of them moved to Metro Vancouver, where they account for almost nine per cent of the population, Ley estimates in his study, titled Global China and the Making of Vancouver's Residential Property Market.
+And roughly 200,000 of them moved to Metro Vancouver, where they account for almost nine per cent of the population, Ley estimates in his study, titled "Global China and the making of Vancouver's residential property market."

-Repeated government trade missions to Asia in recent decades also piqued East Asians' desire to invest in Metro Vancouver real estate, where Ley says deregulation meant local citizens would have virtually no legal protections from runaway housing costs.
+Repeated government trade missions to Asia in recent decades also effectively generated East Asians' desire to invest in Metro Vancouver real estate, where Ley says deregulation meant local citizens would have virtually no legal protections from runaway housing costs.

-Vancouver's Expo 86, which took shape during the 1980s' recession as a transportation fair, was a key event in Canadian governments' strategy to market the city to Asia, Ley says.
-So too was the sale by B.C.'s Social Credit government of much of the Expo lands, at a low cost, to Hong Kong's richest man, billionaire Li Ka-shing, owner of developer Concord Pacific.
+Vancouver's Expo 86, which took shape during the 1980s' recession as a transportation fair, was a key event in Canadian governments' strategy to market the city to Asians, Ley maintains.

+The fair's promotional power for enticing Asian money to Vancouver real estate, Ley said, boosted even higher when B.C.'s Social Credit government sold much of the Expo lands, at a low cost, to Hong Kong's richest man, billionaire Li Ka-shing, owner of developer Concord Pacific.